frankie-t-h/wiki-repo/HowToCreateARepo.md

 Once filled all the required fields click on **create repository**

 ![Gif Congratulations](https://media.giphy.com/media/1O1UUSESiuGSi1VdT6/giphy.gif)

-your repository is ready to create your wiki now.
+Your repository is ready for your wiki now!